devmehmetakifv/devmehmetakifv/README.md

-### Wassup! 👋 It's me, Mehmet Akif
+### Hey! 👋 It's me, Mehmet Akif

 ---------------
 ✨About Me✨
 ---------------
-🌱 Currently working on improving my C# skills as much as I can.
+🌱 I'm a second year software engineering student with a keen interest in backend development and cybersecurity.
+I compete in online CTF challenges to enhance my penetration testing skills.
+I share my projects here on my GitHub!

-🔭 Learning C++, C# actively.
+🔭 I have hands-on experiences with C# & ASP.NET Core.
+I'm currently learning Python and Ruby for exploit & malware programming.

 ✨ I'm into science, music, cosmos...